JGVR/STBC/README.md

                       "maxLength": 100
                     },
                     "membersId": {
+                      "bsonType": "array",
+                      "items": {
                         "bsonType": "int",
                         "description": "The membersId field should be an int that uniquely identifies a member of the church."
+                      }
                     }
                   }
                 }